“Even though He slay me, yet will I trust Him” (Job 13:15).

 In the book of Job, God and Satan were discussing this very issue, what it would take for a champion of the Lord to desert Him .
 “Job is faithful to you because you take such good care of him,” the devil said to the Almighty.

 The loss of everything dear to Job would do the trick, said Satan.
 “Take it all away and he will curse you to your face.”
 When that was proven not to be the case, Satan said, “Let him think he’s losing his life.”
 Nothing dearer to people than their lives, right? (see chapters 1-2 of Job.
 But don’t miss chapter 42.)

 In all this, Job did not sin, we read.

-Job had signed on for the duration.
+Job was a keeper.
 “Even though He slay me, yet will I trust Him,” he said.
-Under no circumstances would He abandon His Lord.

 That’s the kind of faithfulness that honors God, blesses people, and will shine like diamonds for eternity.